danielstegink/HollowKnight.DivineFury/README.md

 This charm can be acquired via the All Charms option in DebugMod.

 ## Patch Notes
+1.2.0.0
+-	Integrated with DanielSteginkUtils
+-	Rebalanced integration and removed charm synergies

 1.1.2.0
 -	Rebalanced Exalted version to be less overpowered